 - Want To Learn Or Discover Something New

-A person who is curious about many things in a particular subjects and always asks questions on them, makes a perfect candidate for pursuing PhD.
+A person who is curious about many things in a particular subject and always asks questions regarding them, makes a perfect candidate for pursuing PhD.

 - Want To Achieve Something Different

 A person motivated by money may make a great businessman.
 But a person who is having a thirst for in-depth knowledge about a specific topic and willing to push the new findings of the subject to the next advanced level makes a good researcher.